parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 ## Secrets/Credentials in Saved in the Burp Project
 Other proxied applications might contain secrets and other sensitive information.
-Because I keep my Burp projects forever this means the secrets are now stored on the machine and I do not want that to happen.
+I keep my Burp projects forever so the secrets are now stored on the machine and I do not want that to happen.

 # Previous Work
 Brian King talks about disabling some options in Firefox to reduce noise in Burp in